apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Kenyan President Ruto withdraws controversial finance bill following deadly protests**
+**Former Honduran President sentenced to 45 years in US prison**

-You can read more about it [here](https://www.cnn.com/2024/06/26/africa/kenyan-president-rejects-finance-bill-intl/index.html).
+You can read more about it [here](https://apnews.com/article/honduras-president-juan-orlando-hernandez-corruption-3f98be974c58bb8a1b492108c4a7f297).

 ## Requirements
 - Python 3.8